4 Risks Associated with UV Exposure

 4. Plan Your Day:

 Check the UV reading on My AcuRite before heading outdoors.
-Set alerts for UV levels and use the guidelines to plan accordingly with sunscreen or even SPF clothing to reduce the number of sunscreen applications.
+Set alerts for UV levels and use the guidelines to plan accordingly with sunscreen or even SPF clothing to reduce the amount of sunscreen applications.
 Use shade shelters or shade umbrellas if headed to the beach, or bring a hat if you’re going out for a run or hike.